Thompsons Station, TN

 Cost of Living in Thompsons Station

 The cost of living in the rural and historic city of Thompson’s Station is steep.
 Much of this cost is reflected in the price of real estate.
-A detached single-family home with four bedrooms and three bathrooms averages about $500,000.
+A detached single-family home with four bedrooms and three bathrooms costs about $750,000.

 - Education costs 16.60% more than the national average.